Bag Film Breakup of Droplets in Uniform Airflows: Breakup of bag films

 where the critical $Oh$ value of $10^{-2}$ corresponds to $Re = 7.38 \times 10^2$, which agrees with the order of magnitude of previously-reported $Re$ values at which the wake regions behind a sphere transits to turbulence and vortex shedding is initiated \citep{rodriguez2011direct}.
 Overall, this sharp increase of the breakup time $\Bar{t}_b$ with increasing $Oh$ beyond $10^{-2}$ agrees with the early findings that the $Oh$ values do not have significant influence over breakup regimes when they are below 0.1 \citep{Hsiang1992}.

-Finally, we compute the instantaneous average diameter $\Bar{d}_{\rm frag}$ at the end of bag breakup.
+Finally, we compute the instantaneous average diameter $\Bar{d}_{\rm frag}$ at the end of film breakup.
 The averaging is completed for fragments satisfying $d \geq 8\Delta_{\rm sig}$ over different individual realisations with the same $Oh$ value, which enables us to acquire sufficient amounts of numerically converged statistics to produce meaningful results.
 In fig.~\ref{fig:dave-Oh-sweep}, $\Bar{d}_{\rm frag}$ shows a non-monotonic dependence on the film Ohnesorge number, defined as $Oh_{\rm film} \equiv \mu_l / \sqrt{\rho_l \sigma h_f}$.
-While the thinning process of bag films continues as they undergo fragmentation, we select a constant characteristic film thickness value $h_f = D/2^{L_{\rm sig}}$ so that our computed average fragment diameters match the order of magnitude of the fragment statistics produced from the breakup of thin films studied by \cite{kant2022bags}, which are also included in fig.~\ref{fig:dave-Oh-sweep} for comparison.
-Namely, as $Oh_{\rm film}$ increases from $1.65 \times 10^{-3}$ to 0.826, $\Bar{d}_{\rm frag}$ first remains close to $25h_f$, followed by an abrupt decrease as it approaches $Oh_{\rm film} = 0.4$.
+While the bag films continues thinning as they undergo fragmentation, we select a constant characteristic film thickness value $h_f = D/2^{L_{\rm sig}}$ so that our computed average fragment diameters, non-dimensionalised by $h_f$, match the order of magnitude of the thin-film fragment statistics studied by \cite{kant2022bags}, which are also included in fig.~\ref{fig:dave-Oh-sweep} for comparison.
+Namely, as $Oh_{\rm film}$ increases from $1.65 \times 10^{-3}$ to 0.826, $\Bar{d}_{\rm frag}$ first remains close to $25h_f$, followed by an abrupt decrease as it approaches $Oh_{\rm film} = 0.4$, which corresponds to the drop $Oh$ value exceeding the moderate value of 0.01.
 This non-monotonic dependency on $Oh$ is also observed in the results of \cite{kant2022bags}, where an initial increase of $\Bar{d}_{\rm frag}$ to $29.2h_f$ is followed by an abrupt decrease to $14.2h_f$ when $Oh_{\rm film}$ increases beyond unity.
 Based on our analysis of fig.~\ref{fig:Oh_sweep_snapshots} and fig.~\ref{fig:size-vel-pdf-Oh-sweep}, we ascribe the abrupt decrease of $\Bar{d}_{\rm frag}$ with increasing $Oh$ values to the formation of much fewer large `node' fragments due to the decrease of bag area, and the breakup of ligaments that are stretched much thinner under high viscosity.